Travel Guide To Ladakh.

 Climate of Ladakh

-Ladakh is a high-altitude cold desert in the rain shadows of the Himalayas with 300 days of sunshine and only 100 millimetres of precipitation annually.
-Even though it hardly rains in Ladakh, storm and localized heavy downpour can cause flash floods and mudslides.
-In Leh, at 3,500 metres altitude, the average temperature reaches 25°C during the day in summer while it dips to -15°C at night in winter.
-It can be significantly colder at higher altitude where night-time temperatures can drop below zero even in summer.
-Always take warm clothing and protect yourself from the strong sun when travelling in Ladakh.
+Ladakh is a high-altitude cold desert in the rain shadows of the Himalayas with 300 days of sunshine and only 100 millimeters of precipitation annually.
+Even though it hardly rains in Ladakh, storms and localized heavy downpours can cause flash floods and mudslides.
+In Leh, at 3,500 meters altitude, the average temperature reaches 25°C during the day in summer while it dips to -15°C at night in winter.
+It can be significantly colder at higher altitudes where night-time temperatures can drop below zero even in summer.
+Always take warm clothing and protect yourself from the strong sun when traveling in Ladakh.

 Best season to visit Ladakh

 The most popular time for visiting Ladakh is from May to the end of September when temperatures are warmer.
 But there really is no bad time to visit Ladakh, as the weather is always sunny and each season offers its own enchanting sights and experiences.
 Ladakh lies in the rain shadow of the Himalayas so monsoon rain clouds are blocked and the climate is always very dry.